 I love using Granny Smiths because their tart flavour contrasts beautifully with the sweet caramel.
 But you can use whatever kind you prefer.
 Use small or medium apples to make the best caramel apples.
+Although I find tart apples give me the best caramel apple, if you like sweeter ones, perhaps red apples, use those!

 Easy DIY caramel apples are a great change from candy apples and this year I plan to make both kinds!
 You can’t get too much of all the good holiday treats!
+And these Halloween caramel apples definitely fit that description.
+Everyone will wonder how you learned how to make professional caramel apples!

 Ingredients for Homemade Caramel Coated Apples